Balthasar Gérard

 Balthazar Gérard (Note: Known in Dutch as Balthasar Gerards or Gerardt.) (c.
 1557 – 14 July 1584) was the assassin of the Dutch revolt's leader, William the Silent of the House of Orange.

+He was one of the first recorded people to assassinate a head of state with a firearm.

 Gérard was tortured and then executed for the assassination, in a manner considered brutal even by the standards of the 16th century.

 Early life

 Gérard was born in Vuillafans in the Franche-Comté, shortly after Philip II of Spain's accession, just in time for him to be his subject by birth.
-His father, Jean Gérard was somewhat prominent in his community as a landowner and jurist, while his mother, Barbe d'Emskerque (who likely had family roots in the Dutch village of Heemskerk), had 1 sister and 5 brothers, 2 of which went on to become priests, while the other 3 became embroiled in legal battles due to supposed Lutheran sympathies.
+His father, Jean Gérard, was somewhat prominent in his community as a landowner and jurist, while his mother, Barbe d'Emskerque (who likely had family roots in the Dutch village of Heemskerk), had 1 sister and 5 brothers, 2 of which went on to become priests, while the other 3 became embroiled in legal battles due to supposed Lutheran sympathies.
 This family background likely contributed to Balthazar's devout Roman Catholic faith, as well as his decision to study law at the University of Dole.

 On 15 March 1580, King Philip had offered a reward of 25,000 crowns, peerage and an inheritable estate to anyone who killed or captured William the Silent, the leader of the Dutch Revolt, to whom he referred in his decree as a "pest on the whole of Christianity and the enemy of the human race".
 Gérard, who was already a great admirer of King Philip, was thus incited to action.